Saint-Tropez, France Guide

 Day Trips

-Approximately 1 hour 30 minutes by car.
-Officially listed as one of the "Most Beautiful Villages of France," Gassin offers breathtaking panoramic views of the surrounding countryside and the Gulf of Saint-Tropez.
-This hilltop village boasts charming stone houses, flower-filled streets, and a tranquil atmosphere.
-It's a perfect spot for a leisurely stroll and a memorable lunch.
+Officially listed as one of the "Most Beautiful Villages of France," Gassin offers breathtaking views of the surrounding countryside and the Mediterranean Sea.
+This charming hilltop village boasts narrow, flower-filled streets, ancient stone houses, and a tranquil atmosphere.
+It's an ideal spot for a peaceful stroll and a memorable lunch with a view.

-Approximately 15-20 minutes by car.
-Often called the "Venice of Provence," Port Grimaud is a charming lakeside town built in the 1960s by architect François Spoerry.
-Explore the canals by boat, wander through the colorful houses, and enjoy the relaxed atmosphere of this unique village.
-It's a delightful escape from the bustle of Saint-Tropez.
+Approximately 20 minutes by car from Saint-Tropez Often called the "Venice of Provence," Port Grimaud is a charming lakeside town built in the 1960s.
+Explore its canals by boat, wander through the colorful houses, and enjoy the relaxed atmosphere.
+It's a perfect spot for a leisurely lunch and some picturesque photo opportunities.

 Travel Time